 On January 1st 2017, Kilkenny County Council established a Vacant Sites Register.
-An identified vacant site can be entered on the register when the Council is of the opinion that it has been vacant for a minimum of 12 months preceding its entry on the register.
+A vacant site can be entered on the register when the Council is of the opinion that it has been vacant for a minimum of 12 months preceding its entry on the register.

 Note that according to Section 5b of the Act, residential sites depending on investment in public infrastructure and facilities (e.g. road infrastructure and/or water services) to facilitate development do not qualify as Vacant sites (e.g. in the case of Kilkenny City, sites in the Western Environs and at Loughmacask when initially examined did not fulfil the criteria for inclusion on the register at that time).
 However, as circumstances change in relation to access to the necessary infrastructure, sites will be re-examined against the criteria outlined in the Vacant Site levy legislation.